openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

   responsibilities on any other platform.

-* Expanding needs for bare metal specific manifests - for example, new CRDs used to drive new BMO capabilities - to be installed early in the cluster bring-up means introducing yet more bare metal specific concerns into the MAO.
+* Expanding needs for bare metal specific manifests - for example, new CRDs used to drive new baremetal capabilities - to be installed early in the cluster bring-up means introducing yet more bare metal specific concerns into the MAO.

 Steps (2) and (3) are aspects of cluster bring-up which the CVO is clearly well-suited.
 However, to date, it was understood that creating